 - Real Time Status of Equipment: Use audio and visual sensors on tracks to monitor vehicles and get real time updates on them.
 These sensors send notifications to IoT system on when and where vehicle reached from time-to-time.
 This reduces risks of delivery failure due to derailment delay or equipment failure.

-The prominent role of Internet of Things (IoT) in Logistics and warehouse management is gauged with millions of shipments that are moved each day, either through machines or people.
+The prominent role of Internet of Things in Logistics and transportation industry is gauged with millions of shipments that are moved each day, either through machines or people.
 Connecting different assets of supply chain in an organized way, IoT has proved to be a perfect match for this industry.

 Data collected in the process should be analyzed overtime to derive meaningful insights on optimizing the process, people, vehicle and operations.
 Experts of the industry are already researching on how IoT can unlock higher levels of operational efficiency to offer dynamic and automated services to customers.
 IoT is surely a disruptive trend in Logistics in the coming decade.